zonkotwo2/PortfolioProjects/README.md

 ### 4. Cellexus Bioreactor Project Contributions

-Folder: `Original output`
+Folder: `Cellexus-Bioreactor-Project`

 This folder contains my individual technical contributions to a group project with Cellexus.
 The project initially focused on developing and improving a Luer-Lock connector, then evolved into wider bioreactor development work.

 My contributions included C++ coding for different bioreactor systems and pump control, producing SolidWorks parts, and supporting practical engineering development across circuitry, design and testing outputs.

-Although this folder is named `Original output`, it represents my individual project outputs and contributions to the Cellexus bioreactor project.
+Although this folder is named `Cellexus-Bioreactor-Project`, it represents my individual project outputs and contributions to the Cellexus bioreactor project.

 **Skills shown:**
 C++, embedded systems thinking, pump/control logic, SolidWorks, CAD design, circuitry, prototyping, technical problem-solving and engineering documentation.